Remember Brandless, the Amazon alternative that crashed and burned? It’s back!

 Even though the company wasn’t actively seeking a buyer, Treft made an offer and it was accepted.
 (He declined to disclose the price.)
 He says he and the new owners were able to acquire almost everything—from the the branding and intellectual property, to a network of suppliers and packaging manufacturers.
 “Almost everything except for the office furniture,” he says.
 “There’s more than 60 trademarks, and product formulas, and all the suppliers.”

 Treft has run several businesses in the past.
 His first startup was a profitable toy company called Zoobies that licensed characters and turned them into stuffed animals that transformed into pillows and blankets.
-He launched a brand called Peejamas that sells sleepwear for toddlers who aren’t fully potty trained.
+He launched a brand called Peejamas that sells sleepwear for toddlers who aren’t fully potty-trained.
 He says his expertise is in launching small, scrappy businesses that make money without a lot of capital or staff. “[Peejamas] launched with a $30,000 budget,” says Treft.
 “It only took us 10 months to hit a million bucks with a single full-time employee.”

 Treft says he’s planning to take a similarly lean approach to Brandless, which in some ways, is the exact opposite approach of the previous owners.
-At its zenith, when Brandless had hundreds of millions of dollars from investors and a valuation of $500 million, it was growing quickly, and had nearly 100 employees and 800 SKUs.
+At its zenith, when Brandless had hundreds of millions of dollars from investors and a valuation of $500 million, it was growing quickly and had nearly 100 employees and 800 SKUs.
 “My read on that is that when you take that kind of money, you have to hit certain benchmarks, otherwise everything’s in jeopardy,” he says.

 Right now, Treft is beginning to build the new Brandless team.
 He’s hoping to hire some former employees, but ultimately, he wants to keep things small.
 He’s currently in the process of migrating the Brandless website to a new host and sorting through the digital assets like product images and bar codes.
 But he’s is hoping to relaunch the brand in July.